developer-zebra/developer-zebra-site/src/simulscan/1-1/guide/license/index.md

 **&#53;.
 Navigate to the License file** and select it.

-**Manual license deployment is complete**.
+**Manual License deployment is complete**.

 #### Remote deployment

-1. **Generate a Deployment Key** on the Licensing website.
+1. **Generate a Deployment Key** on the licensing website.
 2. **Launch the StageNow wizard** and select "SimulScan mass-deployment."
 3. **Input the Deployment Key** when prompted.
 4. **Deploy the Key to devices**.

-Once deployed to the device, SimulScan licenses are installed automatically.
+Once deployed to the device, SimulScan Licenses are installed automatically.
 For details, please refer to [StageNow documentation](../../../../stagenow).

 -----

 ## Demo License
-Demo licenses are available for companies wishing to evaluate SimulScan or while integrating a custom app using SimulScan APIs.
-To request a demo license to enable SimulScan advanced features and APIs on a device:
+Demo Licenses are available for companies wishing to evaluate SimulScan or while integrating a custom app using SimulScan APIs.
+To request a demo License to enable SimulScan advanced features and APIs on a device:

 * [Send email to NMV386@zebra.com](mailto:NMV386@zebra.com?Subject=SimulScan%20Demo%20License%20Request)
 * Include **"SimulScan Demo License Request"** in the subject header